Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

 Vaginal bleeding – Bleeding can occur, most often after intercourse, if BV has infected the cervix and caused it to become inflamed.

 Dyspareunia – Pain during sex.
-Though painful intercourse is commonly related to sexually transmitted disease, it can be a symptom of BV in rare cases.
+Though painful intercourse is commonly related to sexually transmitted diseases, it can be a symptom of BV in rare cases.

 Dysuria – Painful or difficult urination.
 Urinary tract infections in women usually cause painful or difficult urination with a burning sensation, but at times can be caused by BV.